Do you struggle with anger?

-Once when my daughter Lindsay was about eighteen months old, my husband and I watched with amusement as she tried to climb onto the sofa to watch her video, clutching all of her crayons.
-They were the big, fat crayons and she could just barely tuck them all in her hands, but inevitably, when she tried to maneuver herself up one or two crayons would pop out of her grasp and they’d all scatter to the ground.
+Once when our daughter Lindsay was about eighteen months old, my husband and I watched with amusement as she tried to climb onto the sofa, clutching all of her crayons.
+They were the big, fat crayons and she could just barely tuck them all into her grasp.
+Then, inevitably, when she tried to maneuver herself up onto the sofa, one or two crayons would pop out of her clutched fists and they’d all scatter.

 An Indicator

 Often times, like eighteen-month-old Lindsay, we go through life stubbornly clutching some ideal.
 But then life bumps into us and causes our plans to scatter, and we get angry.
-Rather than going to our Father for help, we ignore Him and keep trying on our own—our head-banging anger on the rise.
+Rather than going to our Father for help, we ignore Him and keep trying on our own—causing our anger on the rise.

 For many years I didn’t connect my spewing anger with my underlying desire for control.
 I was getting bent out of shape over ridiculous little things like my husband not putting the glasses in the cupboard correctly, my kids pulling each other’s hair, and the dog throwing up on the carpeting.
 And then, there were the big things I wanted to control.